jnzhao3/KKTrain/README.md

 # KKTrain
-Training for the Mu2e KinKal track fit
+This repository holds the scripts used to train the ANNs used in the KinKal track fitting adapter for the Mu2e experiment